Assessing the economic potential of a managed forest

 The bulk of the course happens on your own time, with discussions, readings, and assignments in Teachable, our virtual classroom.
 To add to the experience, webinars will be woven into the online interface of the course for 6 weeks each Fall to allow you to meet on a weekly basis to learn from presenters and ask questions in real time.
 If you miss one, they are always recorded and posted for later viewing.

 Live instruction for 2023 has concluded.
-While we encourage live attendance so you have the opportunity to
+You are welcome to

 Sylvan Pritchett is the 6th generation to steward his family property near Wayland NY.
 He is a transplant from Oregon where he earned his Bachelor of Science in Horticulture and Master of Forestry from Oregon State University.
 Having worked as an arborist, landscaper, vegetable farmer, forest researcher, and restoration tech, Sylvan enjoys applying an ecologically-based approach to land management and fostering abundant and ergonomic landscapes for generations to come.